sebanc/brunch/troubleshooting-and-faqs.md

   ***

 Brunch Bootsplashes can be selected using the Brunch Configuration Menu, these determine the logo visible while Brunch is booting. (before the ChromeOS logo appears) These bootsplashes *will not appear* if you have enabled Verbose Mode above.
+You can select any of these options with the Enter key.
 ![Brunch Bootsplash][bcm-splash]

 <details>